njonesnd19/njonesnd19.github.io/_pages/about.md

 I received my Master's degree from MIT in Electrical Engineering and Computer Science in 2022.
 Before joining MIT, I received my Bachelor's degree in Electrical Engineering from the University of Notre Dame in 2019.

-My expected graduation is Spring 2026.
+My expected graduation is spring 2026.

 In my spare time I enjoy running, traveling, and hiking.